sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 <!-- expect(obj).toEqual({ value: 42 }) -->

-I usually prefer when object don’t change their shapes, so I’d move the condition inside the `value` field:
+I usually prefer when objects don’t change their shapes, so I’d move the condition inside the `value` field:

 <!-- const condition = true -->